ckaestne/seai/assignments/I5_security/assignment09.md

 **Question 3:** For each of the potentially malicious actors that you identified in Question 2, state its goal(s): What is it trying to achieve by carrying out an attack?
 Describe how the attacker's goals are related to the requirements that you identified in Question 1.

 **Question 4:** Identify a list of actions (i.e., threats) that an attacker may perform in order to achieve its goals.
-In particular, enumerate the six categories of threats from the STRIDE approach (i.e., spoofing, tampering, repudiation, information disclosure, denial of service, and elevation of privilege) and ML-specific attacks discussed in class (poisoning and evasion attacks): For each of these attacks, describe:
+In particular, enumerate the six categories of threats from the STRIDE approach (i.e., spoofing, tampering, repudiation, information disclosure, denial of service, and elevation of privilege) and ML-specific attacks discussed in class (poisoning and evasion attacks): For each of these attacks, discuss:
 * (1) whether the attack is relevant to what the attacker is trying to achieve (i.e., the attacker's goals from Q3)
 * (2) which of the connections you identified in Q2 are vulnerable to this attack
 * (3) a potential mitigation strategy for each of the vulnerable connections.